Bulldog Club of America’s Ambassador for Health Awards Program

 All awards are designed to be a one-time award for each recipient rather than a reoccurring, annual award.
 Additional levels can be applied for in subsequent years provided all required verification is provided to the Health Committee.

-In addition, any Bulldog receiving an Ambassador for Health certificate that has also participated in any BCA initiated or recognized research project will receive a Health Pioneer designation which will be included on their Ambassador for Health certificate.
+In addition to the AFH award levels, any Bulldog receiving an Ambassador for Health award that has also participated in any BCA initiated or recognized research project will receive a Health Pioneer designation which will be included on their Ambassador for Health award certificate.
+The Health Pioneer designation can also be applied for as a stand-alone award.

-Proof of participation is required for any other BCA initiated health studies in order to be included in the Health Pioneer designation.
+Proof of participation is required for any other BCA initiated or approved health studies or research projects in order to be recognized with a Health Pioneer designation or award.